-- Domestic demand stood at 1.32% in 4Q17, after a deceleration of 0.84 p.p. when compared to the previous quarter.
+- The year-on-year CPI growth rate stood at 5.15%, after registering an increase of 0.84 p.p. with respect to the previous quarter.

 For more information, click here to access the executive document in pdf (only avalaible in Spanish).